You are probably thinking about how to avoid the trouble of removing your fuel tank and cleaning it while it’s mounted on your car.

 Step 6.
 Leave the tank

 You need to allow the cleaning solution to sit for a couple of hours.
 I left my tank for 5 hours total.
 After that, I was able to remove the rust and sludge very easily.
 If you don’t have much free time, I think that leaving it for 2 hours will do the job.

 Step 7.
 Rinse the fuel tank

 Rinse the fuel tank with a pressure washer or a garden hose.
 The key here is to remove as much grime and dirt from the fuel tank as possible.
 Do not worry about the cleaning solution.
 If you do not manage to remove it all, it will get sent to the fuel injectors and will get burned off with the rest of the fuel.

 After you are done with cleaning, you need to leave the tank for 24-48 hours to dry.
 Make sure your fuel tank is dried completely.
 You do not want to leave water in your fuel tank.

 Again, after it is dried, make sure there is no smell of gasoline.
 If there is no smell of gasoline, that will be a great indicator that you have successfully cleaned your fuel tank says AutoZone.

 I Didn’t Dry My Fuel Tank Enough

-Here are some fuel tank cleaning solutions that my friends and I have used that actually work.
-If you with to read a more detailed product review on fuel tank cleaners, check it our here.
+Here are some fuel tank cleaning solutions that my friends and I have used that actually works.
+If you wish to read a more detailed product review on fuel tank cleaners, check it out here.